rougier/numpy-100/README.rst

       print(Z[Z[:,1].argsort()])

 #.
-How to tell if a given 2D array has null columns ? (★★☆)
+How to tell if a given 2D array has null columns? (★★☆)

    .. code-block:: python